 Forsyth Park is a priceless asset to Savannah.
 Over the years as the city and tourism have grown, so have the amount and types of use of the park.
 In some ways, the park is being loved to death.
 Creating a Master Plan to act as a guideline for the park’s use and development is a way to protect this precious asset while also allowing it to evolve to meet the demands of modern life.

-A Master Plan will establish a vision for Forsyth Park for decades to come.
-The Plan will provide comprehensive guidelines and create a framework to determine major and incremental actions needed to achieve the vision.
-The final plan will become a guidance and policy tool for decision-making as implementation of the plan occurs.
+The purpose of a Master Plan is to protect and preserve the aspects of the park that we love while also establishing a vision for Forsyth Park for the future.
+The Plan will provide comprehensive guidelines and create a framework to determine major and incremental actions needed to achieve the vision and be a guidance and policy tool for decision-making as implementation of the Plan occurs.

 The Master Plan will: